castorini/anserini/docs/regressions-dl20-passage-unicoil.md

 ```

 To confirm, `msmarco-passage-unicoil.tar` is 3.4 GB and has MD5 checksum `78eef752c78c8691f7d61600ceed306f`.

-With the corpus downloaded, the following command will perform the complete regression, end to end, on any machine:
+With the corpus downloaded, the following command will perform the remaining steps below:

 ```bash
 python src/main/python/run_regression.py --index --verify --search --regression dl20-passage-unicoil \